-Great Britain's most successful Olympic kayaker Liam Heath has been using Precision Hydration since his Sweat Test back in 2012 and we were delighted to make things official as he became the latest elite athlete to join Team PH.
+Great Britain's most successful Olympic kayaker Liam Heath has been using Precision Fuel & Hydration since his Sweat Test back in 2012 and we were delighted to make things official as he became the latest elite athlete to join the team.

 The 2016 Rio Gold Medallist is refining his hydration strategy in preparation for the Olympic Games in Tokyo and we caught up with him to find out how taking a step back from individual racing gave him a renewed appetite for a third Olympic Games...

 You’ll be heading into the Olympic Games as World Champion and the man to beat after winning the gold medal in the K1 200m event at Rio in 2016.
 How does your past success impact on your mindset for Tokyo and what are your expectations for next year?

 I’ve had an incredible career and my past success, the training knowledge and experience I've gained, gives me the the confidence that I'm continuing to develop and be the best I can possibly be.

 I’ve always set out to push myself to the limits to see how fast I can paddle and I have the exact same mindset heading into Tokyo.
 I'm not sure what to expect next year as it’s a very challenging time for many and it's definitely going to be very different to years gone by, but I'm just looking to maximise every session and opportunity in order to perform at my best at the Games.